Take action to protect young people from abuse and/or neglect

 The Child Friendly Cities Initiative is a UNICEF-led evidence-based programme that supports municipal governments in realising the rights of children at the local level using the UN Convention on the Rights of the Child as its foundation.

-It is also a network that brings together government and other stakeholders such as civil society organisations, the private sector, academia, media and, importantly, children themselves who wish to make their cities and communities more child friendly.
+It is also a network that brings together government and other stakeholders such as civil society organisations, the private sector, academia, media and, importantly, young people themselves who wish to make their cities and communities more child friendly.

-In practice, it is a city, town or community in which the voices, needs, priorities and rights of children are an integral part of public policies, programmes and decisions.
+In practice, it is a city, town or community in which the voices, needs, priorities and rights of young people are an integral part of public policies, programmes and decisions.

-Broadly speaking, it is a city, town or community where children:
+Broadly speaking, it is a city, town or community where children and young people:

 - Are protected from exploitation, violence and abuse.